 |Monthly Tech-Tip |

-After 40+ years of making pottery I finally have a perfect functional, durable gunmetal black.
+I finally have a perfect functional, durable gunmetal black!
 It has an incredible silky surface.
 It does not cutlery mark.
 It does not craze on anything.
 It is easy to clean.
-This is G2934Y with 6% Mason 6600 black stain firing using the PLC6DS schedule.
+This is G2934Y with 6% Mason 6600 black stain fired using the PLC6DS schedule.
 I had to tune it a bit, adding about 15% glossy G2926B, because it was a little too matte on initial firings.
 But now it is perfect.
 These are heavy mugs made using the M340 casting recipe (and the casting-jiggering process).
 The speckled mug was made by casting a thin layer of the speckled version of the slip first, then filling the mold with the regular slip.
 I used a 40-minute cast to get walls nice and thick!

 A type of ceramic glaze: Pebbly matte black.
 For functional surfaces, it has enough glossy to not cutlery mark and be easy to clean.